MMintUK/portfolio-shop/projects/ikaroa-holographic-sticker-video.md

 draft: false
 title: IKAROA VIDEO | Holographic Sticker
 description: |
   Hold onto your monocles, folks!
 Get ready to add a pop of colour to your life with this eye-catching piece of art.
-Snag this little beauty for yourself! **[SHOP NOW](https://shop.mmint.uk/products/ikaroa-large-sticker)**
+Snag this little beauty for yourself! <a href="/shop/" class="btn-shop-now">SHOP NOW</a>
 year: 11/09/2023
 position: 10
 images: